opisthokonta/goalmodel/README.md

 See NEWS.md for changes for complete version history.

+# Overview

+The main function in this package is the `goalmodel` function, which is used to fit a range of different models, including using different probability distributions and predictors.
+It also allows for setting parameters to a fixed value, which can be useful for more advanced techniques such as two-step estimation.

+The following probability distributions are available for fitting with the `goalmodel` function via the `model` argument: - `poisson`, for the independent Poisson model, sometimes also called the double Poisson model. - `negbin`, for the (independent) negative Binomial model, which allows for more variance (overdisperison) than the Poisson model. - `cmp`, for the (independent) Conway-Maxwell-Poisson, which allows for both underdispersion and overdispersion. - `gaussian` for the (independent) bivariate Gaussian (also known as the normal distribution) model.
+This is useful for modelling scores that might be decimal numbers.

+In addition, the Dixon-Coles model (Dixon and Coles, 1997) is also available.
+The model extend the Poisson model so that it modifies the probabilities for low scores.
+The Dixon-Coles model can be fitted by setting the `dc` argument to `TRUE`.
+Hence, the Dixon-Coles adjustment can be used not only with Poisson models, but also with the Negative Binomial and Conway-Maxwell-Poisson models.

+With a fitted model, you would want to make predictions.
+This package has functions for making different sorts of predictions: - `predict_expg`, for predicting expected goals. - `predict_goals`, for the scoreline probabilities. - `predict_result`, for the final result (home-draw-away or 1x2) probabilities. - `predict_ou`, for over/under probabilities. - `predict_btts`, for both teams to score probabilities.

+There are also functions that can be useful for making predictions without relying on a fitted model, but instead uses expected goals directly.
+You can use all of the probability distributions listed above (except ‘gaussian’) as the underlying model, including the Dixon-Coles adjustment. - `p1x2` - `pbtts`

+There are a couple of functions for ‘reverse engineering’ results from other models.
+These functions relies on the Poisson model. - `expg_from_ou` converts over/under probabilities to expected goals. - `expg_from_probabilities` converts 1x2 probabilities to expected goals.

+Misc - `weights_dc`, make weights to let results further back in time have less influence on the estimates.
+- `score_predictions` computes ‘scoring rules’ to assess the quality of predictions. - `days_since_last_match` calculates how long it was since the previous game for each team. - `matches_last_xdays` calculates how many games each team have played for a given period in the past.

+There are also some functions to work directly with the Conway-Maxwell-Poisson probability distribution. - `dCMP`, `pCMP`, and `qCMP`, are the probability, cumulative and quantile functions for the CMP distribution. - `eCMP` and `lambdaCMP` converts between expected value and the lambda parameter in the CMP distribution. - `upsilon.ml` estimates the dispersion parameter (upsilon) from data and some given rate (lambda) or mean (mu) parameters.

 # The default model

 The goalmodel package models the goal scoring intensity so that it is a